amauricoder/42_Cub3D/README.md

 Raytracing instead.
 But it worth to mention.
 Raytracing technique is used in the "brother" project of Cub3d, called MiniRT.
 [Ray Tracing in one weekend](https://raytracing.github.io/) - By [Raytracing](https://github.com/RayTracing)

 And I would like to thank my peers from 42 Porto, who helped me a lot during all the process of this complex project.
 Thank you all.
 Sharing knowledge make us better.
-Special thanks to [Vinicius Vaccari](https://github.com/vivaccar/vivaccar), my partner throughout this project, who co-constructed this minishell with me.
+Special thanks to [Vinicius Vaccari](https://github.com/vivaccar/vivaccar), my partner throughout this project, who co-constructed this project with me.

 ## Introduction